- Automobiles & Motorcycles

 Strategic Partnerships

-Forging alliances with local companies can ease entry into international markets.
-A report by PwC highlighted that 60% of successful franchises collaborated with local businesses to navigate regulatory landscapes and enhance brand trust with consumers.
+Building alliances with local entities can significantly ease the entrance into foreign markets.
+A study by PwC demonstrated that 60% of successful franchises benefitted from collaboration with local businesses to navigate regulatory environments and bolster consumer trust.

 Example: Starbucks’ Global Partnerships